The world is cruel. To continue believing in a loving God in the face of a cruel world requires tremendous depth.

 But many people choose a shortcut: they close their eyes.

-I grew up in the church, and from childhood I knew one thing: Christians are easily frightened.
-Not by ghosts, but by “the end of the world.”
-Every few years there would be a wave of end-times prophecy fever—some pastor would see a vision, some book would calculate a date, some international situation would be interpreted as fulfillment of Revelation.
-Then one group would start feeling anxious, another would start praying, and yet another would start making absurd decisions.
+I grew up in the church, and from a young age I knew one thing: Christians are easily frightened.
+Not frightened by ghosts, but frightened by “the end of the world.”
+Every few years there would be a wave of end-times prophecies—some pastor seeing a vision, some book calculating dates, some international situation being interpreted as the fulfillment of Revelation.
+Then a group of people would start worrying, a group would start praying, and a group would start making absurd decisions.

-The leap month incident of 1995 was the most absurd I’d ever witnessed.
+The 1995 leap month incident was the most absurd I’d ever witnessed.

 What Happened That Year

-In 1994, America-based author Zheng Langping published the book “1995 Leap Month,” which, based on the ancient Chinese prophetic system of Tuibei Tu (Back-Pushing Chart), claimed that great disasters occur every lunar leap eighth month and predicted that the CCP would attack Taiwan by force in 1995.
-This book triggered panic upon its release in Taiwan, with four editions and seventy printings in just two months.
+In 1994, US-based author Zheng Langping published the book “1995 Leap Month Eight,” which, based on the ancient Chinese prophetic system of Tuibei Tu (Push-Back Chart), argued that great calamities befall every leap eighth month of the lunar calendar, and predicted that the CCP would attack Taiwan by force in 1995.
+Upon publication in Taiwan, this book immediately triggered panic, going through four editions and seventy printings in just two months.

-If it had remained just a book, things wouldn’t have been so serious.
-The problem was that churches caught this wave of fear and amplified it a hundredfold.
+If it had been just a book, things wouldn’t have been so serious.
+The problem was that the church caught hold of this fear and amplified it a hundredfold.

-Some pastors began claiming they had received “God’s revelation”—some said they saw visions, others said they were told in dreams.
+Some pastors began claiming they had received “revelations from God”—some said they saw visions, others said they were told in dreams.
 The core message was always the same: God would use the CCP’s military action to judge Taiwan because Taiwan’s idol worship was too severe.
-A prominent large church held briefings about this, while Christian-operated immigration agencies distributed flyers outside the church, advertising “seaside villas for only $100,000 USD.”
+A well-known large church held briefings about this, while Christian-operated immigration agencies distributed flyers right outside the church, advertising “beachfront villas for only $100,000 USD.”

 Panic instantly escalated to action.
-Large numbers of believers sold their homes and liquidated their savings in an extremely short time, taking their entire families to emigrate to Belize in Central America—the place designated by certain pastors as “the refuge God has prepared.”
-The Evangelical Free Church, with its military dependents’ village background, was particularly severely affected, even having to file lawsuits against the pastors who preached these “revelations.”
+Large numbers of believers sold their houses and liquidated their assets in an extremely short time, taking their entire families to emigrate to Belize in Central America—the place designated by certain pastors as “the refuge God had prepared.”
+The True Jesus Church, with its military dependents’ village background, was particularly hard hit, even having to file lawsuits against pastors who preached these “revelations.”

 The result?
 The leap month passed.
 1995 passed.
 Nothing happened.

 Those believers in Belize faced not God’s protection, but survival difficulties in a foreign land.
-Some returned quietly to Taiwan with debts and broken families.
+Some returned to Taiwan quietly, carrying debt and broken families.
 And the book’s author?
-Reports say he made over ten million Taiwan dollars and emigrated to North America to live a comfortable life.
+Reports said he made over ten million Taiwan dollars and emigrated to North America to live a comfortable life.

-What I found most unacceptable was this: not a single one of those pastors who promoted these messages in churches publicly apologized afterward.
+What I found most unacceptable: not a single pastor who had promoted these messages in churches publicly apologized afterward.
 Not one.
 To this day, thirty years later, as far as I know, none still have.

 Instant Noodle Faith

 I spent many years afterward thinking about what went wrong.
-It wasn’t just “failed prophecy”—failed prophecies are too common in religious history to warrant much surprise.
-The real question was: why would a faith community so easily lose its collective judgment?
+It wasn’t just a matter of “failed prophecy”—failed prophecies are too common in religious history to be shocking.
+The real question was: why would a faith community so easily lose their collective judgment?

-My conclusion: because their faith had never undergone reflection.
+My conclusion: because their faith had not been examined through reflection.

-Accepting “the world is about to be destroyed” is the easiest faith choice.
-It saves the pain of thinking.
-It saves the trouble of dialoguing with different viewpoints.
-It even gives people a kind of spiritual superiority—“I know the truth while you’re still in the dark.”
+Accepting that “the world is about to be destroyed” is the simplest faith choice.
+It saves the pain of thinking and the trouble of dialoguing with different viewpoints.
+It even gives one a sense of spiritual superiority—“I know the truth while you’re still in the dark.”

 I call this “instant noodle faith.”
-Tear open the package, add hot water, ready in three minutes.
-Simple, fast, with immediate satisfaction.
+Tear open the package, add hot water, done in three minutes.
+Simple, fast, immediately satisfying.
 But no nutrition.
 And eating too much causes problems.

 The characteristics of instant noodle faith: it doesn’t require you to understand anything.
-You don’t need to understand the historical context of the Bible, the literary characteristics of prophetic literature, two thousand years of theological debate about eschatology, or Taiwan’s geopolitical realities.
-You only need to “believe”—believe what some authority figure tells you, then act accordingly.
+You don’t need to understand the historical context of Scripture, the literary characteristics of prophetic literature, theologians’ two-thousand-year debate on eschatology, or Taiwan’s geopolitical reality.
+You just need to “believe”—believe what some authority figure tells you, then do what they say.

-This isn’t faith.
-This is dependency.
+This isn’t faith; it’s dependency.
 And dependency is the most fragile thing when facing fear.

 Theology Is Not a Luxury

 Many believers frown when they hear the word “theology.”
-They feel theology belongs in academia and is unrelated to “real faith life.”
-Some even treat anti-intellectualism as a spiritual performance—as if “simple faith” pleases God more than “thinking too much.”
+They think theology belongs in academia and has nothing to do with “real faith life.”
+Some even treat anti-intellectualism as a sign of spirituality—as if “simple faith” were more pleasing to God than “thinking too much.”

 The 1995 incident proved the danger of this mindset.

-At the time, quite a few pastors offered very reasonable rebuttals: “If God wants to judge Taiwan because of idol worship, then since the CCP advocates atheism and even denies God’s existence, why wouldn’t God judge the CCP first?”
-This logic was very simple—anyone who had taken basic theology courses could think of it.
-But in the panicked atmosphere, such rational voices were drowned out.
+At the time, quite a few pastors raised very reasonable objections: “If God wants to judge Taiwan because Taiwan worships idols, then why doesn’t God judge the CCP first, since the CCP advocates atheism and even denies God’s existence?”
+This logic was very simple—anyone who had taken basic theology courses could have thought of it.
+But in the panicked atmosphere, these rational voices were drowned out.

-Theology’s task isn’t to tell you “what God will do.”
+Theology’s task is not to tell you “what God is going to do.”
 No one knows that answer.
 Theology’s task is to help you build a framework for thinking, so that when facing uncertainty, you don’t immediately collapse.

-Fifteen years of theological training gave me one crucial ability: the courage to face “I don’t know.”
+Fifteen years of theological training gave me one most important ability: the courage to face “I don’t know.”
 Why does God allow suffering?
 I don’t know.
 When will the end times come?
 I don’t know.
 But “not knowing” doesn’t equal “anything goes.”
-The blank space of not knowing should be filled with humility and continued thinking, not with fear and arbitrary answers.
+The blank space of not knowing should be filled with humility and continued thinking, not with fear and random answers.

 The Antidote to Fear Is Not Certainty

-After the 2016 Tainan earthquake, some church figures again linked natural disasters with specific groups’ “sins,” claiming this was God’s judgment.
-Same logic, same routine, twenty years after the leap month incident.
+After the 2016 Tainan earthquake, some church figures again linked natural disasters to specific groups’ “sins,” claiming this was God’s judgment.
+Same logic, same playbook, twenty years after the leap month incident.

-This made me realize the problem wasn’t just one failed prophecy, but a deeply ingrained mindset: using “certain answers” to combat fear.
+This made me realize the problem wasn’t just one failed prophecy, but a deeply rooted mindset: using “certain answers” to combat fear.

-Faith shouldn’t provide this kind of cheap certainty.
+Faith should not provide this kind of cheap certainty.

-In “God Beyond Definition,” I explored this problem—when we use human language and concepts to “define” God, we’re actually diminishing Him.
-Similarly, when we use simple causal narratives to “explain” suffering, we’re not understanding God’s work; we’re stuffing God into our limited cognitive framework.
+In my article “God Beyond Definition,” I explored this problem—when we use human language and concepts to “define” God, we’re actually diminishing Him.
+Similarly, when we use simple causal narratives to “explain” suffering, we’re not understanding God’s work; we’re cramming God into our limited cognitive framework.

-True faith courage isn’t “I know what God will do,” but “I don’t know, but I still trust.”
-Not being unafraid because we have certain answers, but choosing to live out justice and compassion even without answers.
+True faith courage is not “I know what God will do,” but “I don’t know, but I still trust.”
+It’s not being unafraid because we have certain answers, but choosing to live out justice and mercy even without answers.

 Reconstruction After Collapse

-The leap month incident took me so many years to process not because it made me doubt God, but because it forced me to seriously confront a question: what exactly is my faith built on?
+The reason the leap month incident took me so many years to process wasn’t because it made me doubt God, but because it forced me to seriously confront a question: what is my faith actually built on?

 If it’s built on “what some pastor said,” then when the pastor is wrong, faith collapses.
-If it’s built on “the world is about to end so hurry up and believe,” then when the world doesn’t end, faith becomes meaningless.
-If it’s built on the utilitarian exchange of “believe in Jesus for peace and safety,” then when we encounter insecurity, faith goes bankrupt.
+If it’s built on “the world is about to be destroyed so hurry up and believe,” then when the world doesn’t end, faith becomes meaningless.
+The utilitarian exchange of “believe in Jesus for peace” is the same—when peace disappears, faith goes bankrupt too.

-The core transformation in my later faith reconstruction was: from “faith gives me answers” to “faith gives me the ability to face problems.”
+The core transformation in my process of reconstructing faith was: from “faith gives me answers” to “faith gives me the ability to face problems.”

-Theology isn’t an answer system.
-It’s training—training you to still be able to think, dialogue, and remain open when facing complex, contradictory, painful realities, rather than escaping into simple answers.
-Micah 6:8 puts it clearly: “to act justly and to love mercy and to walk humbly with your God.”
-There’s no “knowing what the future holds” here.
-There’s a way of life—in uncertainty, still choosing to do what’s right.
+Theology is not a system of answers.
+It’s a training—training you to still be able to think, dialogue, and remain open when facing complex, contradictory, painful reality, rather than escaping into simple answers.
+Micah 6:8 says it clearly: “To act justly and to love mercy and to walk humbly with your God.”
+There’s no “knowing what the future holds” in there.
+There’s a way of living—in uncertainty, still choosing to do what’s right.

-In various business decisions I’ve made, I’ve repeatedly experienced the value of this faith training.
-Facing market uncertainty, technological uncertainty, human uncertainty, what’s most useful isn’t some prophet telling you what the future holds, but whether you have a tested framework for judgment that lets you make responsible choices with incomplete information.
+In making various business decisions, I’ve repeatedly experienced the value of this faith training.
+Facing market uncertainty, technical uncertainty, human uncertainty, what’s most useful isn’t some prophet telling you what the future holds, but whether you have a tested framework for judgment that lets you make responsible choices even with incomplete information.

 This is actually the same thing I discussed in “Taste in the Post-Code Era”—the essence of taste is “making good judgments amid uncertainty.”
 So is the essence of faith.
-The difference is only the coordinate system: one is the coordinate system of business and technology, the other of existence and meaning.
+The only difference is the coordinate system: one uses business and technical coordinates, the other uses existential and meaning coordinates.

 Opening Our Eyes

 Thirty years have passed.
-Taiwan wasn’t bloodied, but fearful narratives in churches have never truly disappeared.
+Taiwan wasn’t washed in blood, but fearful narratives in the church have never truly disappeared.
 They’ve just changed packaging—from “CCP invasion” to “end-times persecution,” from “leap month” to various new dates and events.

 If it can’t, that’s not the world’s problem—it’s faith’s problem.
-Or more precisely, it’s the problem of faith never having undergone serious reflection.
+Or more precisely, it’s the problem of faith never having been seriously examined.

-Faith was never meant to be world-escaping isolationism.
-It should be the courage to enter crowds, face reality, and bear weight.
+Faith should never be escapist withdrawal from people.
+It should be the courage to walk among people, face reality, and bear weight.

 And this courage doesn’t fall from heaven.
-It grows slowly through reflection, through dialogue, through repeated collapse and reconstruction.
+It grows slowly through reflection, through dialogue, through repeated cycles of collapse and reconstruction.